cgptlearning/AlpacaCodex/README.md

    defined in `config.py`.
 2. Start the bot with `python main.py`.
 It loads the CSV, retrieves historical averages from Alpaca and begins streaming trade data for the filtered list.
+3. Order IDs are stored when trades are placed and stale positions are cleaned up automatically.

 ## Warning